namolnad/Finch/README.md

 *Notes*
   - Sections should be listed in the order you want them to be displayed in the output
-  - Sections will be parsed in reverse and each commit will be placed into the first matching section (including matching a wild card)
+  - If included sections have duplicative tags, the last section with a given tag wins.
+Each matching commit will be placed into it's owning section.
+  - One wildcard section can be included.
+Do so by including a * in the section's tag config.
+  - Commits will only appear in a single section.
+Searching first first for a section matching the first commit tag, then the second and so on.

 # Example output
 ```